perelloliver/convfinqa-task/data/report.md

 This is what I would do differently if I had more time, or if I carry on with this project in the future, in order of importance:

 - Implement CI/CD, just a basic GitHub workflow.
+- Improve error handling and logging to prevent data loss and overall improve system performance.
 - Evaluate different reasoning models to identify the best choice for this system.
 - Add functions to measure latency and tokens per turn.
 - Create an entrypoint for user queries.